thekeramik05/MICCAI-METS_challenge_bi-intel/README.md

 confidence post-processing.

 Code in this repository is licensed under the [Apache License 2.0](LICENSE).
-The model weights are distributed separately under CC BY-NC 4.0 and carry a non-commercial restriction inherited from one of the pretrained components; see [§7 Third-party components](#7-third-party-components-and-licensing).
+The model weights are distributed separately and are **not** covered by that
+licence: Model B is governed by the BrainIAC Research-Only License and is restricted to non-commercial academic research and educational use.
+See [§7 Third-party components](#7-third-party-components-and-licensing).

 ---